Patient Specific Knee Replacement

 I would like to see you approximately six weeks following surgery to assess your progress.
 If you are doing well, you will be discharged.

-Do not hesitate to contact me if you require further information.
+Do not hesitate to contact me if you require any further information.

 A knee replacement can be painful and challenging after surgery.
 You will find it helpful to have the support of friends and family.